Question from Oliveen: I’d like to ask a really dumb question (because I’m a dummy when it comes to technology).

 Perhaps surprisingly, the answer to your question has nothing whatsoever to do with technology.
 It’s really nothing more than basic marketing.

-When Microsoft first introduced their original “personal computer” way back in 1981, they chose the name IBM PC to emphasize that this was a different kind of computer than the massive mainframe computers they were so famous for.
+When IBM first introduced their original “personal computer” way back in 1981, they chose the name IBM PC to emphasize that this was a different kind of computer than the massive mainframe computers they were so famous for.

 The “PC” part of the name stands for “Personal Computer” and they wanted consumers to think of them as computers that individuals and families could afford to buy as opposed to the massive machines that could only realistically be purchased by large corporations, universities and government entities.